 The Roku Ultra also has a built-in USB port, which allows you to watch videos, view pictures or listen to music — all from your personal USB device.
 This is a nice feature to have, especially if friends or family come over.
 For example, if you want to share pictures from a trip, instead of crowding around a small computer screen, you can connect your USB device directly to your Roku and everyone can see the pictures on your TV.

-The Roku 4 also allows you to play motion control games, like Angry Birds.
-The other models (except for the Roku 3) do allow you to play simpler games, however, like Video Poker or You Don’t Know Jack.
+The Roku Ultra also allows you to play motion control games, like Angry Birds.
+The other models do allow you to play simpler games, however, like Video Poker or You Don’t Know Jack.
 It also has the instant replay function on its remote control.
 This allows you to skip back seven seconds instead of only rewinding.

-If you want to take advantage of all Roku features the Roku 4 is definitely the model for you.
+If you want to take advantage of all Roku features the Roku Ultra is definitely the model for you.

 Roku Premiere: 4k video and private listening

 The Roku Premiere has two important features the Roku Premiere+ has: Dual-band Wi-Fi and a headphone jack.
 It has these features and everything else except the Ethernet port, micro SD port, and HDR support.
 If those last few features aren’t important then this is the model for you.

 Roku Express: 1080p HD made easy

 The Roku Express doesn’t have the dual-band Wi-Fi or the headphone jack.
 However, you still have full 1080p high definition available.
 Check the price on this one — usually the cheapest of the bunch.